 This past week, a group of our Upper School girls traveled to Hawaii to attend the Women’s Leadership Summit.
 This year’s group included Emily Collins ’20, Victoria Moullin ’20, Linh Nga Nguyen ’21, Tusani Nhleko ’21, Maddi Politoski ’20, Shenaé Reid ’20, Emma Sawicki ’20, and Abby Walker ’20.
+In the coming weeks, they will host a Deep Dive & Dessert in the weCreate Center to share their experience with their fellow students.

 The Women’s Leadership Summit was founded by Rex Bates, Director of Development at Annie Wright Schools, who graduated from Shattuck School in 1970 and wanted to help young women build skills that will let them be successful leaders later on in life.
 He kept SSM students in mind when creating the first conference in 2018, and it is through his generosity that students are able to continue to go, along with students from two other schools.